 Outbound marketing is a somewhat invasive form of lead generation, and may not appeal to certain types of buyers, so it’s important to research your specific market before diving too heavily into this type of campaign.
 Examples of outbound marketing include cold-calling, face-to-face direct marketing, television, radio and print advertising.
 The disadvantages of outbound marketing are that it is difficult to measure, can be off-putting to certain buyer types, and can be quite costly with the potential for little return on investment.

-One advantage of using inbound marketing strategies is the ability to track performance as it occurs, which allows for tweaking campaigns in real-time.
+One advantage of using inbound marketing strategies is the ability to track performance as it occurs, which allows for optimizing campaigns in real-time.
 Inbound marketing also allows for developing a two-way relationship with your leads, which brings us to the next essential step in your marketing and sales strategy.

 Lead Nurturing: Forming a Relationship with your Leads